 Multiplying this by 186,000 (the distance light travels every second) gives us 5.9 trillion miles (9.4 trillion km) - the distance light travels in a year.
 The concept of the speed of light was first discussed by the Greek philosopher Aristotle, who believed that light traveled instantaneously.
 For someone traveling at the speed of light, a journey of one lightyear or even a billion lightyears would seem to pass in an instant.
 On a spaceship, time passes differently so the traveler wouldn't even feel like they were moving and the journey would be over in less than a second.

-If the spacecraft were traveling at the speed at which Helios 2 was traveling, it would have traveled one light-year in 4269 light-years.
-The spacecraft was carrying two astronauts traveling at an average speed of 28,163 kilometers per hour.
-Numerous experiments have shown that, in fact, time flows differently when it travels at the speed of light.
-However, for a man traveling in a spaceship at the speed of light, time would not flow the same as outside the spaceship.
+If a spacecraft were traveling at the same speed as Helios 2, it would take 4269 years to travel one lightyear.
+This spacecraft was carrying two astronauts and had an average speed of 28,163 kilometers per hour.
+Experiments have shown that time passes differently when traveling at the speed of light.
+However, for someone on board a spaceship traveling at this speed, time would not pass in the same way as it does outside the ship.

 The speed of the spacecraft depends on its orbital altitude which is usually between 304 kilometers and 528 kilometers above sea level.
 If a spaceship were to travel at one lightyear per year, it would cover the distance of one lightyear in a human year.